 Families learn art, science of making maple syrup

-ELBURN – Curtis Pierce of Elgin tried to give his 9-year-old grandson, Dallas Bauer, a boost of confidence Saturday while he practiced drilling techniques on a maple tree at Johnson’s Mound Forest Preserve near Elburn.
+ELBURN – Curtis Pierce of Elgin tried to give his 9-year-old grandson, Dallas Bauer, a boost of confidence Saturday as he practiced his hand drilling techniques on a maple tree at Johnson's Mound Forest Preserve near Elburn.

-“Come on, push, push,” said Pierce, urging him on.
+"Come on, push, push," Pierce said, urging him on.

-“Maple trees have hard wood,” said Dallas, picking up the hand drill again and giving it another try.
+"Maple trees have hard wood," Dallas said, before picking up the hand drill again and giving it another try.

-Snow on the ground made it hard to believe that spring is around the corner.
-But Pierce took it in stride.
+The snow on the ground made it hard to believe that spring is around the corner.
+But Pierce took it all in stride.

 "What other time a year can you see maple syrup?" he asked.
 "I think this is pleasant.
 If the sun wasn't shining, it wouldn't be so nice."

-Those who went to the event learned the process of making maple syrup.
-Volunteer Susan Frankel told youngsters that the sap “looks like water when it comes out of the tree.”
+Those who came to the event found out the process involved in making maple syrup, from beginning to end.
+Volunteer Susan Frankel told the youngsters that the sap "looks like water when it comes out of the tree."

-But the sap became more recognizable as syrup when it sat on the open fire in front of Frankel.
+But the sap was becoming more recognizable as the syrup one puts on pancakes as it sat on the open fire in front of Frankel.

 "You boil the sap down and the water evaporates," she said.
 "What you end up with is concentrated sugar.
 It takes 40 gallons of sap from trees to make one gallon of syrup."

-Participants also found out what real maple syrup tastes like by trying samples from Funks Grove, which makes syrup just south of Bloomington-Normal.
+Participants also were able to find out what real maple syrup tastes like by trying samples from Funks Grove, which makes maple syrup just south of Bloomington-Normal.

 Stacy McCall brought Spencer and her other son, Preston, 2, to the event.

-Maple Sugaring Days continued from 1 to 4 p.m.
-Sunday at Johnson’s Mound Forest Preserve, 41W600 Hughes Road, Elburn.
+Maple Sugaring Days continue from 1 to 4 p.m.
+Sunday at Johnson's Mound Forest Preserve, 41W600 Hughes Road, Elburn.